 Car seats have become such an important part of parenting culture – we can go from car, to stroller, to the house with our little ones snapped safely inside.
-Parents today research car seat options extensively and take extra care to get their car seats checked for proper installation at the local fire station.
-But less than 30 years ago, car seats were not required for children.
-It was estimated that by 1984, only half of all children under the age of 4 were riding in car seats.
+Parents today research car seat options extensively and take extra care to get their car seats checked for proper installation.
+But less than 30 years ago, car seats weren’t required for children.
+It was estimated that by 1984, only half of all children under the age of four were riding in car seats.

 Early car seats were created to contain children in the car rather than protect them during a crash.
 Until the 1960′s car seats were mainly designed so that children could look out the window and parents could prevent the child from moving about the car.
 In the 1960′s an impact protection car seat was finally designed, but due to a lack on information on the subject, the general public did not embrace the notion of children’s car seats for safety.

 It wasn’t until the mid ’70s that advocacy for children’s car safety finally began to make an impact and people began to think seriously about using car seats and buckling in their children.
 Even as a child born in the early 80′s I have distinct memories of laying down in the back seats of our van without being buckled in.
 There are home videos of my brother and I as small children (maybe 3 and 4) riding in the backseat in seat belts but not in booster seats.
 Several others I’ve talked with have shared stories of riding on the center console between the front seats of their parent’s cars, playing in the backseat of the station wagon unharnessed and one even slept in the foot of her parent’s car when she was a small infant.